2manycooks/Yokira/README.md

 Planned features not yet implemented:

-multiple classes  more enemy types  more abilities  an actual endgame/higher difficulty  levels  global scoreboard  more animations for player and enemy
+multiple classes<br/>  more enemy types<br/>  more abilities<br/>  an actual endgame/higher difficulty levels<br/>  global scoreboard<br/>  more animations for player and enemy